The Dracaena all types are lovely plants coming in several varieties ranging from small shrubs to trees.

 This usually occurs during June or December.

-Mealybugs are common Dracaena pests and soft-bodied insects.
+Mealybugs on Dracaena are common soft-bodied insects.

 You’ll recognize mealybugs on Massangeana cane and other Dracaenas by their white, fuzzy appearance.